alexbarbosa1989/ai-playground/rag_techpreview/rag_ilab_023.md

     ![basic_promt_rag](https://github.com/user-attachments/assets/09ed0bee-c0d8-42d3-a9c7-1b3ba48f2390)

-From both cases, the model output is not accurate.
-That could indicate that the used promt is too short and is not giving enough context
+In both cases, the model output is not accurate.
+That could indicate that the used prompt is too short and does not giving enough context

-- Testing with a more descriptive promt:
+- Testing with a more descriptive prompt:
 ~~~
 I know that in order to implement a data science workflow, i must create a project.
 Please, provide me the steps to create a Data Science Project in Openshift AI
 ~~~